-In the words of Stephan Tual, CCO of Ethereum, ” Ethereum is an open source platform to build, distribute next-generation decentralized applications.”
+In the words of Stephan Tual, CCO of Ethereum, ” Ethereum is an open-source platform to build, distribute next-generation decentralized applications.”

 He further elaborates on this point by saying that these applications built on the blockchain of Ethereum are supposed to be free from the middleman business, i.e., the users can interact with social systems, financial systems, gaming interfaces, etc. in a peer to peer fashion.

-You can transfer Ether from one account to another and use it to compensate the participants mining nodes for the computations that happen on the blockchain.
+You can transfer Ether from one account to another and use it to compensate the participants’ mining nodes for the computations that happen on the blockchain.

 Ethereum employs a decentralized Turing-complete virtual machine known as the Ethereum Virtual Machine (EVM).
 Now the specialty of this feature is that it can execute scripts through an international network of public nodes.
 An internal transaction pricing mechanism that goes by the name of “Gas” is used for reducing spam and distributing resources on the network.

 Vitalik Buterin, a cryptocurrency researcher and programmer in late 2013 decided to introduce Ethereum into the cryptocurrency market.
-Its development was funded through an online crowdsale that happened between July and August 2014.
-It finally went live on 30 July 2015, with a total of 11.9 million coins being premined for the crowdsale.
+Its development was funded through an online crowd sale that happened between July and August 2014.
+It finally went live on 30 July 2015, with a total of 11.9 million coins being premined for the crowd sale.
 13 percent of the total circulating supply seems to be originating from this premining of Ether.

 During the year 2016, Ethereum bifurcated into two different blockchains as a consequence of the collapse of The DAO project.
 The new version was named Ethereum (ETH), and the original plan carried on as Ethereum Classic (ETC).
 As a result, the value of the Ethereum currency shot up to over 13,000 percent in 2017.

-I think so that should be a great bird’s eye view for you guys about What is Ethereum:
+I think that should be a great bird’s eye view for you guys about What is Ethereum:

 Who needs Ethereum

-All developers who desire to build apps by leveraging the power of the Ethereum blockchain, users interested in accessing and interacting with smart contracts on the ethereum blockchain are the ones who need it.
+For all developers who desire to build apps by leveraging the power of the Ethereum blockchain, users interested in accessing and interacting with smart contracts on the ethereum blockchain are the ones who need it.
 But wait there’s more.
 All the hodlers and anyone else interested in making a profit from this cryptocurrency and diversifying it into other types of cryptocurrencies are also hungry for ethereum.

 Dapps and community:

 Decentralized applications or dapps for short were first built on ethereum, and then Lisk modified this approach through its innovative blockchain.
 However, this is just my two cents regarding things here, and you guys are free to agree or disagree with it.
 A dapp is only an application serving a specific purpose like voting for someone or something or buying tickets just with the exception of no middleman fee or anything.
 This means you can get quality service without all the extra costs that banks, etc. charge.
-Awesome eh?
+Awesome right?

 Now let’s transition our discussion about the ethereum community.

 Regarding the community aspect of ethereum, you already know something about it if you read the introduction or if you’re a crypto enthusiast.
 However, if you don’t know much about it then let me reiterate what I have discussed in the introduction section of this post.
-Ethereum is an open source platform where you can build, distribute next-generation decentralized applications without any middleman intervention.
+Ethereum is an open-source platform where you can build, distribute next-generation decentralized applications without any middleman intervention.
 So if you want to become a part of this community, you need to either create dapps and monetize them, or you could just buy ethereum at any cryptocurrency exchange.
 Then you will be a proud member of the ethereum community where people try to solve real-world problems using revolutionary blockchain technology.
 Welcome onboard is what Vitalik ( the founder of Ethereum ) would say if he would be personally greeting you.

 If any of you would enjoy being a part of a forum for some discussion regarding a host of topics about ethereum like mining, pool discussion, education, etc. then here’s one forum I think you guys will enjoy.